MeSoftHorny/WTRTI/docs/docs/features.md

 4. Press again **X** to stop.

 All these hotkeys you can rebind in the **Settings -> Hotkeys tab**.
-You can change the logging interval in milliseconds, at **Settings -> General tab -> Benchmark mode -> Logging Interval**.
+You can change the logging interval in milliseconds, at
+**Settings -> General tab -> Benchmark mode -> Logging Interval**
 Generated .CSV files are located in the **Logs** folder.

 In the OSD, the benchmark information is positioned in the last group, so if you want to place it in a specific location, create an empty group and move it as you wish.